 Leads (about 1 m), fitted with crocodile clips, 2

 Piece of softwood, about 15 x 2 x 2 cm (Note 3)

 Strong rubber bands, to fit tightly around body of bottle, 2

 Plastic drainpipe, diameter larger than that of drinks bottle, about 30 cm long (Note 4)

-hydrogen (EXTREMELY FLAMMABLE) cylinder fitted with a regulator and a length of rubber tubing
+Access to a hydrogen (EXTREMELY FLAMMABLE) cylinder fitted with a regulator and a length of rubber tubing

 Refer to Health & Safety and Technical notes section below for additional information.